-Studio Kiln: the Falmouth alumni with global clients
+Studio Kiln: the Falmouth alumni refreshing Vinted’s global identity

-After graduating from Falmouth University’s Graphic Design BA(Hons) and Integrated Foundation Year courses respectively, they moved to London and worked with some of the world’s biggest brands.
-Now based in Penryn, these proud Cornishmen have their own global clients, including Vinted and ITV, and employ graduates from the Graphic Design course.
+After graduating from Graphic Design BA(Hons) and Integrated Foundation Year courses, they moved to London to work with some of the world’s biggest brands.
+Now back in Cornwall with their studio in Penryn, they continue to work globally for clients such as ITV and Vinted, while also employing and mentoring graduates from the Graphic Design course.

 Ones to watch | Studio Kiln